Surya30-stack/CreditCard_transaction_Analysis/README.md

 The Credit card transaction data can be downloaded [here.](https://www.kaggle.com/datasets/priyamchoksi/credit-card-transactions-dataset/data).
 The total number of rows were 13,00,354.
 ### Key Steps in Data Transformation:
 #### Data cleaning & formatting:
-To process and clean the data, I picked Excel using Power Qwery.
+To process and clean the data, I picked Excel using Power Query.
 Initially I done mergeing the required columns in the power query and decreased the total number of columns.
-THe change the data type of few columns which were not correct followed by removing duplicates and NULL values in the table.
+Then I changed the data type of few columns which were not correct followed by removing duplicates and NULL values in the table.
 With the help of add column in the query I separated the date/time column and assigned the required data type for the fields.
 Deleted Unwanted rows which is irrelevant for the analysis.
 The image of the entire process is addded below
 ![image](https://github.com/Surya30-stack/CreditCard_transaction_Analysis/blob/main/Excel%20Data%20Cleaning%20process.png?raw=true)

 #### Feature Engineering:
 I used SQL Data Manipulation (CRUD Operations) ,Transformation Aggregate Functions (SUM, COUNT, AVG),Time Functions Conditional Logic (CASE statements) Grouping and Ordering Data.
 In this Creating new columns based on existing data I added a new age column into the table which is very usefull in analysis.
 And I Generated aggregates to find the transaction frequency per customer and total spending per customer.
-At the end of this process the total number of rows have been reduced to 10,48,575.
+At the end of this data cleaning and transformation process the total number of rows have been reduced to 10,48,575.

 ## Exploratory Data analysis EDA:
 I used both SQL and Python for analysis.